Madison Parish, Louisiana: Extinct settlements

+Transportation

+Vicksburg–Tallulah Regional Airport (KTVR) serves the parish near Mound, with a 5,002-ft (1,525 m) runway and general-aviation services.
+The I-20 Westbound Louisiana Welcome Center at Mound provides traveler services at Exit 182.
+The welcome center is closed while under construction.

 Demographics

 Because of limited job opportunities as agriculture has mechanized and the Chicago Lumber Mill closed, the parish population has declined overall by about one-third since its peak in 1980.
 Numerous African Americans left during the first half of the 20th century in the Great Migration to escape the violence and oppression of Jim Crow; they moved to the North and West.
+The Census Bureau’s 2024 estimate is 9,093 residents.

-2020
+2020 census

 As of the 2020 United States census, there were 10,017 people, 3,832 households, and 2,443 families residing in the parish.

-2010

-According to the 2010 U.S. Census, the racial makeup was: